TanishB/HashHacks3_NdimensionalBIT/README.md

 Finally we pass these into the Convolution Neural Network.<br>

 ## Text Analysis:<br>
-Twitter sentiment dataset is taken and with the help of the natural language processing the classification is done and the emotion of the speech is classified .
+Twitter sentiment dataset is taken and with the help of the natural language processing the classification is done and the emotion of the speech is classified.